 How the Primero wine was born?

-This is a very interesting story because we had an importer in Netherlands who was buying a lot of Beaujolais Nouveau.
-And he asked us if we would be interested to produce a young wine like this with carbonic maceration so he would sell them in Netherlands.
-Carbonic maceration actually had been used traditionally in Toro long time ago.
+This is a very interesting story because we had an importer in the Netherlands who was buying a lot of Beaujolais Nouveau.
+And he asked us if we would be interested in producing a young wine like this with carbonic maceration so he could sell them in the Netherlands.
+Carbonic maceration actually had been used traditionally in Toro a long time ago.
 So we made some trials with carbonic maceration and it worked very well.
-After we produced the wine, on the label we used a painting of a Dutch artist and we put in the market in November 1995.
-In the beginning, we didn’t know how it would go, but it works very well both in Netherland and in Spain, they are all sold out in Christmas.
-Since 2006, we are organizing a national contest of painting to choose the label of Primero every year.
-So we have events going on all around the year, starting from election of label, exposition of the paintings of the contest and until launch of the wine which is the wine festival for us.
+After we produced the wine, on the label we used a painting of a Dutch artist and we put it on the market in November 1995.
+In the beginning, we didn’t know how it would go, but it works very well both in the Netherlands and in Spain, they are all sold out at Christmas.
+Since 2006, we have been organizing a national painting contest to choose the label of Primero every year.
+So we have events going on all around the year, starting from the election of labels, exposition of the paintings of the contest and until the launch of the wine which is the wine festival for us.
 I think it contributes us a lot.

-We are finishing this pleasant conversation with a tasting of their selection of wines.
-In each wine, I was able to feel the tradition that meets the passion.
-I thank Manuel Fariña for sharing with me and I wish to visit their winery soon!
+We finished this pleasant conversation with a tasting of their selection of wines.
+In each wine, the tradition that meets the passion comes out.
+I thank Manuel Fariña for sharing their story with all of us.